First Time in Amsterdam?

 If I could have avoided some of these travel annoyances during my trip to Amsterdam, I totally would have.

-I calamity is attracted to me like a moth to a flame, so no amount of travel tips for Amsterdam could have saved me.
+Calamity is attracted to me like a moth to a flame, so no amount of Amsterdam travel tips could have saved me.

 But there is still hope for you grasshopper.